fatizch/tryton/modules/contract_cash_value/doc/en/features.rst

-- **Configuration du journal de dépôts :** Permet de configurer dans la configuration comptable le journal à utiliser lors des dépôts sur le contrat.
+- **Deposit journal configuration :** allows to configure the journal to use for contracts deposits in the accounting configuration.

-- **Enregistrement des dépôts :** Afin de pouvoir calculer le capital actualisé , il faut pouvoir enregistrer sur les contrats les différents dépôts effectués, avec leurs dates.
+- **Record deposits :** In order to compute the updated capital, all made deposits are saved in the contract, with their dates.